Resident Handbook

 Repeat violations may result in the removal of the pet and the resident from University Housing.

-The Department of Housing and Residential Education will not tolerate physical violence of any kind in the University Village community and will treat any report of a physical altercation with high priority.
-All residents are encouraged to make a report with the Purdue University Northwest Police Department.
+Physical violence of any kind in the residence halls is not tolerated, and HRE will treat any report of a physical altercation with high priority.
+All residents are encouraged to make a report with the PNW Police Department if they are involved in a physical altercation.

-Any report to the Department of Housing and Residential Education regarding an alleged or witnessed physical altercation will be investigated and referred for resident conduct proceedings / student conduct disciplinary action.
+Any report to HRE regarding an alleged or witnessed physical altercation will be investigated and referred for conduct proceedings.
 Housing reserves the right to temporarily remove those involved in the altercation while their case is being adjudicated.
 If a resident is found to be responsible for such an action, the resident may be removed from housing immediately.

-- Car Washing: Car washing is not permitted on University Village property.
+• Car Washing: Car washing is not permitted in the parking lot.

-- Grills/Grilling: Fire code prohibits storage or use of barbecue grills in any building, walkway, stairway or balcony.
+• Grills/Grilling: Fire code prohibits storage or use of barbecue grills in any building.
 No grills may be stored indoors.
 Grills may be used on the Griffin Pavilion.
 Personal grills must be stored in residents’ cars while not in use.
-Purdue University Northwest officials are exempt from this policy when performing in an official University capacity.
+PNW officials are exempt from this policy when performing in an official University capacity.

-- Hazing: Any act that injures, degrades, disgraces, any fellow student or person by any club, group, organization or individual is strictly forbidden by State law.
+• Hazing: Any act that injures, degrades, or disgraces any fellow student or person by any club, group, organization or individual is strictly forbidden by State law.

-- Sports: No recreational or sporting games in any form are permitted in the buildings, hallways, breezeways, or balconies(ie. rollerblading, bicycling, ball throwing).
+• Sports: No recreational or sporting games in any form are permitted inside the building (i.e. rollerblading, bicycling, ball throwing).
 Residents are discouraged from playing sports in the parking lots or on the paved area of the Griffin Pavilion for safety reasons and are expected to move if they may interfere with another person’s use of the space.

-- Vehicle Repairs: Vehicle reconditioning, repair, maintenance (including changing of oil or tires) or washing are not permitted on site.
-Vehicles deemed inoperable or in repair, by the Department of Residential Education or the Purdue University Northwest Police Department may be removed at the resident’s expense, 24 hours after a written notice has been placed in a conspicuous place on the vehicle, notifying owner of intent to remove from the University Village community.
+• Vehicle Repairs: Vehicle reconditioning, repair, or maintenance (including changing of oil or tires) are not permitted on site.
+Vehicles deemed inoperable or in repair, by HRE or the PNW Police Department may be removed at the resident’s expense, 24 hours after a written notice has been placed in a conspicuous place on the vehicle, notifying owner of intent to remove.
 The parking lot is for wheeled motor vehicles only.
 The storage of boats, other motorized crafts, and/or trailers of any kind is not permitted.
 PNW PD provides some vehicle assistance: https://www.pnw.edu/public-safety/services/

 Residents found responsible for this policy receive no less than housing probation and risk removal from housing.